 The unit is called ICPS (Improved Charcoal Production System) or „adam-retort“ and has the advantages which are mentioned at the beginning of this page.

 * The concept of the ICPS / “adam-retort” is that the retort works in 2 stages – the first and the second phase.
 In the first phase the wood in the retort chamber is dried by hot flue gases and the carbonization is initiated.
 Hot flue gases are produced with cheap waste wood in an external fire chamber.
 By waste wood we understand branches, crust, charcoal dust and other residual products from agricultural processes, such as coffee husks.
-About ~50 kg of waste wood is burned per batch.
+About ~50 kg of waste wood (dry mass) is burned per batch.

 During traditional charcoal production a part of the ‘good’ wood must be burned down in order to carbonize the rest of the wood.

-As soon as the water in the wood has evaporated, the smoke is sufficiently hot and the first inflammable wood gases appear, the smoke is now rerouted by a patented method and burnt in the hot fire chamber, reducing pollution.
+As soon as the water in the wood has evaporated, the smoke is sufficiently hot and the first inflammable wood gases appear, the smoke is now rerouted by a unique method and burnt in the hot fire chamber, reducing pollution.
 This additional energy is used to heat up the wood chamber and to further accelerate carbonisation during this second phase

 In the traditional carbonisation process- smoke smoke is emitted into the air for up to 4 – 14 days.
 The smoke created by the “adam-retort” will be much less within approximately 10 hours of operation- with some of the smoke being burnt off in a fire box.
 If the carbonisation begins in the morning, the retort-kiln can be closed by the evening.
 The charcoal cools overnight by a special cooling method.
 By the next morning or midday- the charcoal is ready to be evacuated from the wood chamber.